khaledhosny/khaledhosny.github.io/_posts/2011-01-03-dynamic-dots-at-work.md

 ---
-categories:
-- amiri
-- fonts
 layout: post
 title: Dynamic dots at work
 created: 1294081742
 ---
-When designing the OpenType layout of Amiri font I opted for a more complex [http://www.khaledhosny.org/node/142 dot separation model], where dots are treated as diacritical marks instead if being hard coded into base glyphs.
+When designing the OpenType layout of Amiri font I opted for a more complex [dot separation model](http://www.khaledhosny.org/node/142), where dots are treated as diacritical marks instead if being hard coded into base glyphs.

 This paid off by lowering the total number of final glyphs as well as less substitution rules.
 Font size is critical for web-fonts, for example, and the current uncompressed TTF file is below 100 KB which is a significant achievement given how many contextual forms Amiri has and the almost pan-Arabic Unicode coverage.